VLARLKit/VLARLKit/README.md

 - [ ] Add CALVIN and ManiSkill benchmark support
 - [ ] Add GRPO algorithm support
-- [ ] Add off-policy asynchronous training support
+- [x] Add off-policy asynchronous training support
 - [ ] Add OpenVLA base model support
+- [ ] Add offline and model-based VLA methods support

 ## Acknowledgements
 We borrow some good designs from [RLinf](https://github.com/RLinf/RLinf).
 The model integration and environment module implementations are primarily adapted from RLinf.
 We thank the RLinf team for their foundational work.